IDA Oregon ♦ Board of Directors

 Tanya Haas – Treasurer

-Tanya Haas is a graduate of the University of California, Davis (BS) and the University of Tennessee, Knoxville (MS), and has had the privilege of living and traveling around the world for both work and pleasure.
-A proud mother of 2 boys with dyslexia provided first-hand experience of living and navigating the world (and public school) with learning differences.
-For the last 28 years Portland, Oregon has been home and Tanya’s mission is to help, educate and support the next family that finds themselves on the same dyslexia journey.
+Tanya is a graduate of the University of California, Davis (BS) and the University of Tennessee, Knoxville (MS), and has had the privilege of living and traveling around the world for both work and pleasure.
+As a proud mother of 2 boys with dyslexia provided first-hand experience of living and navigating the world (and public school) with learning differences.
+For the last 30 years Portland, Oregon has been home and Tanya’s mission is to help, educate and support the next family that finds themselves on a similar journey with dyslexia.

 Ebonee Bell – Director